priyalviroja/security-paradox/src/epiphanies/speed-is-not-velocity.md

 "About two months each time."

-I smiled.
-"So you've spent six months moving fast in the wrong direction.
+Six months moving fast in the wrong direction.
 That's speed without velocity.
-You're running in circles."
+Running in circles.

+This pattern appears in major incidents:

+**Knight Capital (2012)**: Deployed new trading software at high speed.
+Didn't test properly.
+Lost $440M in 45 minutes.
+Speed without velocity destroyed the company.

+**GitLab (2017)**: Moved fast, deleted production database.
+But recovered in hours because they practiced failure.
+Speed WITH velocity meant they survived the mistake.

-Speed is motion.
-Velocity is motion *in the right direction*.
-You can deploy 100 times a day and still be moving backwards.
+**The uncomfortable truth: You can deploy 100 times a day and still be moving backwards.**
 </div>

 <div class="section-divider"></div>